 Reaching From Heaven (February 1, 1948)

-Released on February 1, 1959: (running time 1 hour and 20 minutes) A poor, shabby little man is run over in front of a church, and it changes the lives of everyone involved for the better.
+Released on February 1, 1959: (running time 1 hour and 20 minutes) A poor, shabby little man is run over in front of a church, and it changes the lives of everyone involved.

 Directed by Frank R. Strayer